Rejection is painful, and overcoming it can be challenging when family members are hurting you.

-Rejection is painful.
-Whether it comes from a potential spouse, a potential employer, or your boss who you were trying to sell a proposition to, rejection has the power to take away your high spirits and happiness.
+Rejection can take away your high spirits and happiness, whether it comes from a potential spouse, a potential employer, or your boss to whom you were trying to sell a proposition.

 As much as we’d like to think that people who truly love us wouldn’t reject us, it happens and hurts us in ways we can’t imagine.

 Overcoming rejection can be difficult when you feel too dejected to do anything.

 This article aims to motivate you to snap out of that low-spiritedness you might be feeling and act in a way that heals your heart so you can move forward.

 Overcoming rejection is easier when you know the problem

 For children who feel like they have been rejected all their lives, it’s important to figure out what caused the problem.